kevin-salamon/MVC-Handlebars/README.md

 1. Express - to run the server through node.js
 2. Express Handlebars - the view of the page is built through handlebars
 3. mySQL - allows use of local SQL database
+4. dotenv - for storage of SQL password

 ## Usage